Hurricane Ida (2009): Meteorological history

-Hurricane Ida

 Hurricane Ida originated from a weak tropical wave that reached the western Caribbean on November 1, 2009.
 By November 2, the system spawned an area of low pressure north of Panama which moved very little over the following days.
 The low became increasingly organized within a favorable environment that allowed deep convection to develop.
 By November 4, the low had become sufficiently organized for the National Hurricane Center (NHC) to classify it as Tropical Depression Eleven.
 At this time, the tropical depression was situated just southwest of San Andrés Island.
 Convective banding features became increasingly defined throughout the day, and six hours after becoming a tropical depression, the system intensified into Tropical Storm Ida.

 Light wind shear allowed Ida to quickly intensify as it slowly tracked towards the Nicaraguan coastline.
 Late on November 4, microwave satellite imagery depicted an eye-like featured forming within the storm.
 The storm tracked west-northwestward in response to a weak ridge over the north-central Caribbean Sea and a weak trough over the southwestern Gulf of Mexico; these features were also responsible for Ida's slow forward motion.
 Early on November 5, the storm intensified into a Category 1 hurricane on the Saffir–Simpson hurricane scale as it passed near the Corn Islands.
 At approximately 1117 UTC, the center of Ida made landfall near Tasbapauni, Nicaragua, with winds of 80 mph.
 After the hurricane moved inland, the high mountains of Nicaragua caused the convection associated with the hurricane to diminish, resulting in rapid weakening.
 Roughly 18 hours after landfall, Ida weakened to a tropical depression as it turned northward over Honduras.